IIIF/api/source/api/search/0.9/index.md

 #### 3.4.4.
 Multi-Annotations Hits

 Given the flexibility of alignment between the sections of the text (such as word, line, paragraph, page, or arbitrary sections) and the annotations that expose that text to the client, there may be multiple annotations that match a single multi-term search.
-These differences will depend primarily on the method that the text and annotations were generated and will likely be very different for manually transcribed texts and text that it is generated by Optical Character Recognition (OCR).
+These differences will depend primarily on the method by which the text and annotations were generated and will likely be very different for manually transcribed texts and text that it is generated by Optical Character Recognition (OCR).

 For example, imagine that the annotations are divided up line by line as they were manually transcribed that way and there are two lines of text.
 The first line is "A bird in the hand", the second line was "is worth two in the bush", and then the search is for the phrase "hand is", the match would span both of the line based annotations.
 If the annotations were instead at word level, then phrases will always require multiple annotations.